Conondale National Park

 best time to go

-The walk can be completed year-round.
+The walk can be completed year-round and is busiest during the warmer months.

-Like any walk involving waterfalls, it is best done after recent rain.
-However, if completing after recent rain, be sure to check the Queensland Parks website for updates regarding flooding and track closures.
+If visiting after recent rain, be sure to check the Queensland Parks website for updates regarding flooding and track closures.

 Remember, whenever venturing into the outdoors, practice the Leave No Trace principles and be considerate of others.
 This means: dispose of your waste properly, don't remove things or move things from their natural position and respect all wildlife.
 Also be sure to plan ahead and adequately prepare for any adventure.